-Section 50-5-25 provides for the distribution of all revenues from fines and forfeitures for violations of marine resource laws.
-Similar to the distribution discussed immediately above, that section provides that 100% of these fines shall be transmitted to the County Treasurer monthly, and then forwarded to the Department of Natural

-Resources by the 15th of each month, to be deposited in the County Game and Fish Fund for the county in which the offense occurred.
+Section 50-5-25 provides for the distribution of 100% of all revenues from fines and forfeitures for violations of marine resource laws.
+Similar to the distribution discussed immediately above, that section provides that one hundred percent of these fines shall be transmitted to the County Treasurer monthly, and then forwarded to the Department of Natural Resources by the 15th of each month, to be credited to the County Game and Fish Fund for the county in which the offense occurred.